CortSmith/AWS-BlenderRendering/README.md

 ### Create an IAM Role and Security Group

-  - Search IAM under the Services tab.
+  - Search IAM under the Services tab and select the option named __IAM__.

   - Find and select the Roles section.
 It should be located in the middle column of the page, under __IAM Resources__